babyloniaapp/docs/logs.md

 > We will publish our daily, weekly and monthly updates.
 It is very important for investors, users and players to know what exactly we're doing, how or on what we spend time and money.
 ------------
-09.04.22 - The left side menues and buttons got updated, for the first time we have a same styling across the platform . \
+09.04.22 - The left side menus and buttons got updated, for the first time we have a same styling across the platform. \
-09.04.22 - The first phase of wallet connect & Web3 itegration on media.babylonia.app is done, we are working on the optimization.
+09.04.22 - The first phase of wallet connect & Web3 integration on media.babylonia.app is done, we are working on the optimization.

 ------------
-08.04.22 - Hiring a security auditor is the way, we will finalze it by tomorrow . \
+08.04.22 - Hiring a security auditor is the way, we will finalize it by tomorrow. \
 08.04.22 - Team is working on the mobile page of NFT services, it is getting ready in next few days.

 ------------